As a crime victim, you may have concerns related to your housing needs. Maybe:

 If needed, your landlord may also have to make reasonable accommodations to the rules, policies, practices or services so you can use the housing.

 In New York State, victims of domestic violence (also called intimate partner violence or family violence) have additional rights.
+These rights may apply to you as a homeowner or a tenant.

 Right Against Discrimination